 Bacterial strains present in the insect gut environment help the host insects in different ways right from nutrition to protection (Dillon and Dillon, 2004; Indiragandhi et al., 2007, 2008).
-Exploitation of gut bacteria of insects may serve as novel approaches for insect pest management.
-For example, a great progress has been made in understanding and altering gut bacteria of different insect pest species (Costa et al., 1997; Gil et al., 2004; Aksoy and Rio, 2005; Koga et al., 2007).
+The exploitation of gut bacteria of insects may serve as novel approach to insect pest management.
+For example, great progress has been made in understanding and altering gut bacteria of different insect pest species (Costa et al., 1997; Gil et al., 2004; Aksoy and Rio, 2005; Koga et al., 2007).
 Hence, elimination of the gut bacterial strains would give fruitful results for resistance developing, devastating insect pest species like DBM.
-In the present investigation, except adult emergence, there is no significant difference in larval and pupal mortality of third instar larvae with respect to different concentrations of antibiotics tested (Table 2).
-In the case of fourth instar larvae, the larval and pupal mortality and number of successive adults emerged varied significantly according to the antibiotics concentrations.
+In the present investigation, except for adult emergence, there is no significant difference in larval and pupal mortality of third instar larvae with respect to different concentrations of antibiotics tested (Table 2).
+In the case of fourth instar larvae, the larval and pupal mortality and a number of successive adults emerged varied significantly according to the antibiotics concentrations.
 Statistical analysis showed that adults developed from third instar larvae fed with antibiotics at 0.001% fecund lesser than that of adults from control (Table 2).
-The trend of lower survival rates in DBM larvae of either instar indicates that the loss of gut bacterial strains due to antibiotic treatment might influence the development processes of host insects.
-Antibiotics concentration at 0.005% and 0.01% level significantly influenced the number of eggs laid by adult females (d.f = 2, 3; p < 0.0001; $r^2 = 0.99$ ).
-Adults developed from the fourth instar larvae showed significant difference among different treatments (d.f = 2, 3; p < 0.0001; $r^2 = 0.99$ ).
-The tested antibiotics were able to inhibit the protein synthesis in bacteria and damage the cytoplasmic membranes (Costa et al., 1997).
-Though the larvae were able to pupate, they could not emerge as successful adults (Figure 2) indicating that the elimination of gut bacteria certainly affected the pest population.
-Elimination of gut symbionts through antibiotics altered the host insect physiology and indirectly affected the oviposition of rugose spiralling whitefly, Aleurodicus rugioperculatus (Saranya et al., 2021).
-It could be explained that the chitinase enzymes produced by the gut bacterial strains are important for adult emergence by digesting the chitinous sheath in the pupa (Iverson et al., 1984).
-The gut bacterial strains of DBM were able to produce chitinase and accelerated the quantity of food taken by the host insects (Indiragandhi et al., 2007).
+The trend of lower survival rates in DBM larvae of either instar indicates that the loss of gut bacterial strains due to treatment might antibiotic influence development processes of host insects.
+Antibiotics concentration at 0.005% and 0.01% significantly influenced the number of eggs laid by adult females (d.f = 2, 3; p < 0.0001; r^2 = 0.99).
+Adults developed from the fourth instar larvae showed significant difference among different treatments (d.f = 2, 3; p < 0.0001; r^2 = 0.99).
+The tested antibiotics were able to inhibit the protein synthesis in bacteria and damage the cytoplasmic